Sharon M. Louden is an artist, educator, advocate for artists, and editor of the Living and Sustaining a Creative Life series of books.

 Louden is also active on boards and committees of various not-for-profit art organizations and volunteers her time to artists to further their careers.
 Sharon is a consultant for the Joan Mitchell Foundation and the Emily Hall Tremaine Foundation as well as contributes to various organizations including the National Endowment for the Arts.
 She is a member of the Artist Advisory boards of the New York Foundation for the Arts and the Carolyn Glasoe Baily Foundation and a member of the board of directors of the Elizabeth Foundation for the Arts.

 She is also the editor of Living and Sustaining a Creative Life: Essays by 40 Working Artists published by Intellect Books and distributed by the University of Chicago Press.

-Published in October, 2013, the book is now in its sixth printing.
+Published in October, 2013, the book is now in its 7th printing.
 With sales in over 18 countries, it has become Intellect Book's #1 best selling publication two years in a row.
 The book has been translated into Korean, garnered over 45 reviews, the subject of 15 podcasts and radio appearances and received more individual feedback than can be counted.
-You can find selected press and information on the book here.

 The Ford Foundation has endorsed the The Artist as Culture Producer Conversation Tour with fiscal support for events that cross-pollinate book contributors with local artists in communities who wouldn't otherwise have the opportunity to participate.